MusaibShaik/ThePetPond/README.md

 # ThePetPond
 An Ideal Site for An Ideal Pet

 We used HTML, CSS and Javascript(used the <script> element for javascript).
-We had used figma for making the templates, and used HTML, CSS and Javascript for making interactions.
+We used HTML, CSS and Javascript for making the website and used figma for ideas.
 The code was used in Visual Studio Code, We hope this site would please you, and we would look forward to update the site.